-Situations or Standard Circumstances Standard 1.
+Situations or Circumstances Standard 1.
 Type of Silviculture System Partial Cutting with Regeneration Obligation - Use SEDRSS (Single Entry Dispersed Retention Stocking Standard).
 The silviculture system is Retention.
 2. Stocking standards applicable SEDRSS outlines stocking standard criteria based on basal area retained and site index.
 Additional biogeoclimatic subzones and site series may be added through approved variations.
 Survey methodology will be consistent with the SEDRSS Implementation Guide (Feb.
 14, 2014).
 SEDRSS includes: stratification, overstory, understory, survey methodology, and stocking decision (Option 2 will be used in FDU 1).
 Results reporting will be as outlined in the Implementation Guide.
 3. Species to be retained As per the Implementation Guide (2014).
 Conifer species only.
-4. Maximum SEDRSS are to be applied where the residual basal area (RBA) within a selected Basal Area % harvest area is $5 - 40 \text{ m}^2$ /ha, and per the stratification guidelines in the Reduction Implementation Guide.
-(Quantity) 5.
-Maximum Consistent with the Implementation Guide.
-Openings larger than 0.25 ha will be Opening size (Distribution) stratified and even-aged stocking standards will be applied.
-6. Characteristics Leave tree form, health, and vigour will conform to the SEDRSS Damage Criteria in of Retained Trees the Implementation Guide. or Remaining Stand 7.
-Scope FDU 1 - Non-timber values and objectives are the primary management focus - (visuals, recreation, terrain stability, riparian and cultural).
+4. Maximum Basal Area % Reduction (Quantity) SEDRSS are to be applied where the residual basal area (RBA) within a selected harvest area is $5 - 40 \text{ m}^2/\text{ha}$, and per the stratification guidelines in the Implementation Guide.
+5. Maximum Opening size (Distribution) Consistent with the Implementation Guide.
+Openings larger than 0.25 ha will be stratified and even-aged stocking standards will be applied.
+6. Characteristics of Retained Trees or Remaining Stand Leave tree form, health, and vigour will conform to the SEDRSS Damage Criteria in the Implementation Guide.
+7. Scope FDU 1 - Non-timber values and objectives are the primary management focus (visuals, recreation, terrain stability, riparian and cultural).
 The specific value will be indicated in the Cutblock Site Plan.
 8. Scale 0-1% of the harvest volume during the lifetime of this FSP.